Freshman1001/Freshman1001.github.io/source/_posts/Easy-HTML.md

-So many tutor there are for html and css, so this article just for review and quick look through.
+So many tutor there are for html , so this article just for review and quick look through.
+It can be used as a simple hand book.
 <!-- more -->